 The Library Services will help you to find the information and knowledge you need for your work and professional development.
 We provide support to all NHS staff throughout the region, and are happy to deal with enquiries by phone, email or in person.

-Located in the Education Centre on the lower ground floor of the Dumfries and Galloway Royal Infirmary.
+Located in the Education Centre on the 2nd floor of Dumfries and Galloway Royal Infirmary.
 The book stock is focused primarily on medicine and surgery, but also with some material covering nursing, midwifery, physiotherapy, occupational therapy, dietetics and general topics.

 Opening hours: The library is accessible 24/7 by using your proximity card.
 It is staffed Monday- Friday 9.15am-5.15pm.